Stat184-Fall2025/Sec-3_FP_ArulSantoshi_KyleSpaulding_KrishChavan/README.md

 # Olympic Medals and Economic Development Analysis

-An exploration of the relationship between national economic strength (GDP) and Olympic medal performance across countries over time.
+An exploration of the relationship between national economic strength (GDP) and Summer Olympic medal performance across countries over time.

 ## Overview

-This project investigates how a country's economic resources correlate with their success at the Olympics.
+This project investigates how a country's economic resources correlate with their success at the Summer Olympics.
 By combining historical Olympic medal data with historical GDP statistics, we aim to understand whether wealthier nations win more medals, and how this relationship has evolved over different Olympic years.
-The analysis includes visualizations of medal distributions, GDP comparisons, and statistical modeling to determine the strength of the relationship between a country's wealth and its Olympics Performance
+The analysis includes visualizations of medal distributions, GDP comparisons, and statistical modeling to determine the strength of the relationship between a country's wealth and its Summer Olympics Performance

 ### Interesting Insight (Optional)